helium/HIP/0024-reward-splitting.md

 The goal of The People's Network is to create a telecom network that is owned by the people that operate it.
-This new transaction would facilitate that goal by allowing network participants to enter into trust minimized revenue share agreements.
-These agreements would take the current decentralized nature of the network one step further by allowing the revenue streams of network nodes to be broken down into smaller pieces that could be transferred between network participants as necessary.
+This new transaction would facilitate that goal by allowing network participants to enter into trust minimized revenue split agreements.
+These agreements would take the current decentralized nature of the network one step further by allowing the revenue stream of network nodes to be split between network participants as necessary.
 This would catalyze the growth of the Helium Network by reducing the need for trust in host-owner relationships as well as by automating various repetitive tasks that are currently necessary to maintain host-owner relationships.

-An additional motivation for this functionality is the fact that this would enable the securitization of hotspots.
+An additional motivation for rewards_split_v1 is the potential securitization of hotspots.
 For instance, an owner could sell a percentage of their hotspot in order to raise cash to purchase an additional hotspot.
 In a similar fashion, an owner with 100 hotspots could auction off a bundled percentage share of their fleet on a market place for profit share in order to buy and deploy more hotspots.
 This will benefit the Helium Network as it will encourage further investment in network infrastructure.